 Trauma is the leading cause of death and disability in the United States for individuals between the ages of 1-44.
 70% of adults have experienced some type of traumatic event at least once in their lifetime.
 There are an estimated 6 million major traumas per year in the United States as defined by the internationally accepted injury severity score.
 Currently there is no FDA approved product which safely addresses both the inflammation and lung function associated with polytrauma.

 Traumatic brain injury represents a staggering cost to society of $80 billion / year and remains the US military’s #1 medical unmet need.
 To date there is no safe and effective product to actively treat inflammation following a head injury.

-  Levocetirizine + montelukast can be used in existing treatment paradigms to safely reduce morbidity and mortality in acute brain and lung injury without the side effects associated with steroids.
+Levocetirizine + montelukast can be used in existing treatment paradigms to safely reduce morbidity and mortality in acute brain injury without the side effects associated with steroids.
 Steroids were removed from the CNS treatment guidelines in 2004 due to an 18% relative increase in two-week mortality.